-House music began to take shape in the mid to late eighties with guys like Frankie Knuckles, Jesse Saunders, Larry Heard, Steve "Silk" Hurley, Farley, Marshall Jefferson, Farley Jackmaster Funk, etc.
+House music began to take shape in the mid to late eighties with guys like Frankie Knuckles, Jesse Saunders, Larry Heard, Steve "Silk" Hurley, Farley, Marshall Jefferson, Farley Jackmaster Funk, etc all leading the charge.

-The style of House that eventually became known as Deep House was a lower bpm, more soulful and often included a gospel inspired vocal or Jazz sample.
-The sound of Deep House initially was a very American sound coming from Chicago and New York but in the early to mid 90s with the explosion of UK club culture many UK producers started putting out exceptional Deep House tracks as well.
+The style of house that eventually became known as deep house was a lower bpm, more soulful and often included a gospel inspired vocal or jazz sample.
+The sound of deep house initially was a very American sound coming from Chicago and New York.
+In the early to mid 90s with the explosion of UK club culture, many UK producers started putting out exceptional deep house tracks as well.

 Legendary clubs and club nights like Club Shelter (NYC), Paradise Garage (NYC), The Warehouse (Chicago), The Sound Factory Bar and Sound Factory (NYC), Body & Soul (NYC), etc. Help usher in and cultivate the sound of Deep House that eventually started to work its way into the more mainstream dance clubs, especially in Europe.